changeworld/azure-docs.pl-pl/articles/azure-functions/durable/durable-functions-timers.md

 ---
-title: Czasomierze w Durable Functions — Azure
+title: Timers in Durable Functions - Azure
-description: Dowiedz się, jak zaimplementować trwałe czasomierze w rozszerzeniu Durable Functions dla Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: a24d6e96df3abf385b0a64ec4bc7e1f1c248998b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to implement durable timers in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: c477a81801c1345d5be5f5f45419bb4776c875e0 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614639"
+ms.locfileid: "74231282"
 ---
-# <a name="timers-in-durable-functions-azure-functions"></a>Czasomierze w Durable Functions (Azure Functions)
+# <a name="timers-in-durable-functions-azure-functions"></a>Timers in Durable Functions (Azure Functions)

-[Durable Functions](durable-functions-overview.md) zapewnia *trwałe czasomierze* do użycia w funkcjach programu Orchestrator do implementowania opóźnień lub skonfigurowania limitów czasu dla akcji asynchronicznych.
-Trwałe czasomierze powinny być używane w funkcjach programu Orchestrator zamiast `Thread.Sleep` iC#`Task.Delay` (), lub `setTimeout()` i `setInterval()` (JavaScript).

-Aby utworzyć trwały czasomierz, należy wywołać metodę `CreateTimer` (.NET) lub metodę `createTimer` (JavaScript) [powiązania wyzwalacza aranżacji](durable-functions-bindings.md#orchestration-trigger).
-Metoda zwraca zadanie, które kończy się w określonym dniu i o określonej godzinie.
+[Durable Functions](durable-functions-overview.md) provides *durable timers* for use in orchestrator functions to implement delays or to set up timeouts on async actions.
+Durable timers should be used in orchestrator functions instead of `Thread.Sleep` and `Task.Delay` (C#), or `setTimeout()` and `setInterval()` (JavaScript).

+You create a durable timer by calling the `CreateTimer` (.NET) method or the `createTimer` (JavaScript) method of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger).
+The method returns a task that completes on a specified date and time.

-## <a name="timer-limitations"></a>Ograniczenia czasomierza
+## <a name="timer-limitations"></a>Timer limitations

-Podczas tworzenia czasomierza, który wygaśnie o 4:30 PM, podstawowa infrastruktura zadań trwałych enqueues komunikat, który zostanie widoczny tylko na 4:30 PM.
-Po uruchomieniu w planie zużycia Azure Functions, nowo widoczny komunikat czasomierza zapewni, że aplikacja funkcji zostanie aktywowana na odpowiedniej maszynie wirtualnej.
+When you create a timer that expires at 4:30 pm, the underlying Durable Task Framework enqueues a message that becomes visible only at 4:30 pm.
+When running in the Azure Functions Consumption plan, the newly visible timer message will ensure that the function app gets activated on an appropriate VM.

 > [!NOTE]
-> * Trwałe czasomierze są obecnie ograniczone do 7 dni.
-Jeśli są potrzebne dłuższe opóźnienia, można je symulowane przy użyciu interfejsów API czasomierzy w pętli `while`.
-> * W przypadku przetwarzania trwałych czasomierzy należy zawsze używać `CurrentUtcDateTime` zamiast `DateTime.UtcNow` w środowisku .NET lub `currentUtcDateTime` zamiast `Date.now` lub `Date.UTC` w języku JavaScript.
-Aby uzyskać więcej informacji, zobacz artykuł dotyczący [ograniczeń kodu funkcji programu Orchestrator](durable-functions-code-constraints.md) .
+> * Durable timers are currently limited to 7 days.
+If longer delays are needed, they can be simulated using the timer APIs in a `while` loop.
+> * Always use `CurrentUtcDateTime` instead of `DateTime.UtcNow` in .NET or `currentUtcDateTime` instead of `Date.now` or `Date.UTC` in JavaScript when computing the fire time for durable timers.
+For more information, see the [orchestrator function code constraints](durable-functions-code-constraints.md) article.

-## <a name="usage-for-delay"></a>Użycie opóźnienia
+## <a name="usage-for-delay"></a>Usage for delay

-Poniższy przykład ilustruje sposób użycia trwałych czasomierzy do opóźnienia wykonywania.
-Przykład wysyła powiadomienie o rozliczeniach codziennie przez 10 dni.
+The following example illustrates how to use durable timers for delaying execution.
+The example is issuing a billing notification every day for 10 days.

 ### <a name="c"></a>C#